Trump rails against mail-in voting fraud — but election officials say it's safe

-Another day, another attack by President Donald Trump against mail-in voting on Twitter.
+President Donald Trump has issued a new attack against mail-in voting on Twitter.
 This time, he is threatening a lawsuit against Nevada, which passed a bill to send mail-in ballots to all voters ahead of the Nov.
 3 presidential election.
 More states are expanding vote-by-mail policies to make voting safer during the ongoing coronavirus pandemic.

 Trump has been railing against mail-in voting for months.
 Last week, at a press conference, he said, without evidence, "Mail-in ballots will lead to the greatest fraud."
 But many election officials across the country have disputed his claims that vote-by-mail ballots lead to fraud.